gszwabowski/MLB-StatHead-Scraping/README.md

 # MLB-StatHead-Scraping
-Jupyter Notebook to scrape MLB stats from Stathead.com using Selenium
+Jupyter Notebook to scrape MLB stats from Stathead.com using Selenium/BeautifulSoup in Python